 What’s a laptop cost?
 How about $1,040,000?
 Nope, it’s not the world’s first quantum computing MacBook.
 It’s just a regular old one.
 Heck, it’s even used!
 Listen to Mark explain the costs of unsecured devices.

 There is a crisis.
 But it's not the one you've heard about.
 It's time to fix that.
 It's time to change the conversation.
 But to do that, you have to change the frame.

 Over a nine-year period, Medtronic USA Inc., the mega-sized Minnesota-based medical device manufacturer, paid for over 100 events held at a Sioux Falls, South Dakota restaurant.

 Just as no vote was required for a dictator like Castro to take over Cuba, no medical staff vote, no survey by Press Ganey, no long and drawn out process among “stakeholders,” is required to topple the status quo.

-Ride along with Mark as he discusses the lengths taken by an iconic company to ensure a deal is done.
+Ride along with Mark as he discusses the importance of knowing when to change course.